Asian Art Outpost

 荣

-Sometimes the Kanji form shown to the right is used in Japanese.
-It will depend on the mood of the calligrapher, as to which form you may receive.
+Sometimes, the Kanji form shown to the right is used in Japanese.
+It will depend on the calligrapher's mood as to which form you may receive.
 If you have a preference, please let us know at the time of your order.

 Prosperity